Showing You the Money

 Credits

-Any credits will offset your costs, including:
+Any credits will go towards your costs, including:

 • Earnest money you already deposited with the title company

-• Seller concessions
+• Seller concessions if they agreed to any

 Loan Amount